micro-os-plus/web-jekyll/pages/support/forum.md

 ## Goals

-The forum goal was initially to facilitate experience sharing between GNU ARM Eclipse users but later was extended and more categories were added, including µOS++ and CMSIS++.
+The forum goal was initially to facilitate experience sharing between GNU ARM Eclipse users but later was extended and more categories were added, including µOS++.
 It serves as a place to post questions and support requests; just be sure you select the right category when posting messages.

 In case a problem is identified as bug or feature request, please use the [µOS++ IIIe GitHub Issues](https://github.com/micro-os-plus/micro-os-plus-iii/issues/).